HSF/hsf.github.io/organization/_posts/2018-03-22-coordination.md

 News, general matters
 =====================
--   RSE 2018 Conference has their [call for papers](http://rse.ac.uk/conf2018/calls/) out.
+-   [UK Research Software Engineer Association](http://rse.ac.uk/) has their 2018 conference [call for papers](http://rse.ac.uk/conf2018/calls/) out.
     -   Mention this on the forum list, for our UK people.
     -   Ben Morgan might be interested, particularly for our packaging